-Kiwi’s food delivery bots are rolling out to 12 new colleges – TechCrunch
+Kiwi’s food delivery bots are rolling out to 12 more colleges – TechCrunch

 What they’re doing is reaching out to robotics clubs and student groups at those colleges to see who wants to take partial ownership of Kiwi administration out there.
 Maintenance and deployment would still be handled by Berkeley students, but the student clubs would go through a certification process and then do the local work, like a capsized bot and on-site issues with customers and restaurants.

-“We are exploring several options to work with students down the road including rev share,” Iatsenia told me.
+“We are exploring several options to work with students down the road, including rev share,” Iatsenia told me.
 “It depends on the campus.”

-So far they’ve sent out 40 robots to the 12 campuses listed and will be rolling out operations as the programs move forward on their own time.
+So far they’ve sent 40 robots to the 12 campuses listed and will be rolling out operations as the programs move forward on their own time.
 If you’re not one of the unis listed, don’t worry — if this goes the way Kiwi plans, it sounds like you can expect further expansion soon.